microservices-communication-framework/springboot-mca-client/README.md

 # About

-`springboot-mca-client` is a simple springboot http clients configurer.
-This library aims to facilitate the management of APIs consumptions at runtime.<br/>
+`springboot-mca-client` is a simple lightweight springboot http clients configurer.
+This library aims to facilitate the management of APIs consumptions.<br/>
 Samples are available [here](https://github.com/microservices-communication-framework/samples)

 ## Installation